 Masayuki Nii / firstname.lastname@example.org

-"Set Passwords and Infomation to PDF" can set User/Owner passwords and Tilte/Subject/Keyword/Author/Creator information to PDF file.
+"Set Passwords and Infomation to PDF" can set User/Owner passwords and Title/Subject/Keyword/Author/Creator information to PDF file.
 It contains the command line tool 'pdfauxinfo' and 'Add Auxiliary Info to PDF' Automator action, and therefore it's for Mac OS X. Automator action uses command line internally.
-This is the version 2 set for Mac OS X Leopard.
-If you need to use it for Tiger, please check the version 1 set.
+The version 3 is for OS X El Capitan or later.
+If you need to use it for previous OS X, please check the version 1 set, or version 2

 I had to make a pdf that has no password to open but require to correct password to print or copy.
 I used Adobe Acrobat to make such a pdf.
 Acrobat can edit any pdf but sometimes it might be over-featured.
 Though I just wanted to set the password and privilege, I had to operate Acrobat with click by click.
 I thought we might have the other solution to complete any work in Mac OS X. I have searched the tool that is able to set the both passwords separately.
 There are some tools but almost all are more expensive than Adobe Acrobat.
 So I've decided to develop such a tool because It will be way too easy to do by using PDFKit.
 It was 2006 and I've built up for Tiger.
-Mac OS X Leopard came out on Octber 2007 and some users reported me about incompatibility.
-I've modified for Leopard and released on March 2008.
-(Thanks to Mike Bowie for testing.)
+Mac OS X Leopard came out on October 2007 and some users reported me about incompatibility.
+I've modified for Leopard and released on March 2008 (Thanks to Mike Bowie for testing.)
 In 2015, OS X El Capitan was revealed and pdfauxinfo didn't work again because the System Integrity Protection applied.
 Ver.3 was made for El Captain (Thanks for Tim Dawson.)

 Actually PDFKit is powerful framework but sometimes so stiffness.
 Though I couldn't resolve any problem, the Cocoa Study members helped me.
 I appreciate them especially Kuroki-san.
 (He has given name same as me.)
 I could resolve some problems and my work came off as my original goal.

-'Set Passwords and Infomation to PDF (vertion 2)' will work for Mac OS X v10.5 or later.
+'Set Passwords and Information to PDF (version 3)' will work for Mac OS X v10.11 (El Capitan) or later.

-User Package is just a pkg file to install one command and one action.
-The command will install to /usr/sbin/pdfauxinfo, and the action will install to /Library/Automator.
+Installer Package is just a pkg file to install one command and one action.
+The command will install to /usr/local/bin/pdfauxinfo, and the action will install to /Library/Automator.